Telerik-Verified-Plugins/AppleWatch/README.md

 Glances are readonly pages which can be accessed by swiping up from the watchface.
 Your app can push content to the glance at any time and the watch will display the latest state it received.
 Also, at the moment the glance is accessed by the user, the glance will request an update from your phone app by invoking the `applewatch.callback.onLoadGlanceRequest` method.
-If you don't provide it the glance will remain black.
+If you don't provide an implementation the glance will remain black.

 <img src="doc/pages/glance.png" width="268px" height="324px" alt="Glance"/>